 The Rights of the Severely Mentally Disabled

-I answered a question on the rights of the severely mentally disabled on 29 May 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the rights of the severely mentally disabled on Philosophy in Action Radio on 29 May 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What rights do severely mentally disabled people have?
 If someone is mentally disabled to the extent that he or she will never be able to be rational and/or live independently, does that person have rights?
 Who should be financially responsible for the care of such people?

 My Answer, In Brief: A disabled person with some capacity to reason has rights, although may require the guidance and assistance of a guardian.
 However, humans born without any capacity to reason (such as anencephalics) cannot be said to have rights, since rights protect a person's capacity to act on his own rational judgment.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: